-In 2020, the Group continued to maintain stable operations and a healthy financial position.
-I would like to express my sincere gratitude to all the customers of the Group and my grateful gratitude to the directors and all of our staff for their valuable contribution to the development of the Group.
+In 2021, the Group continued to maintain stable operations and a healthy financial position, achieved good performance, and contributed a good return on investment to shareholders.
+In 2022, the Group celebrates its 30th anniversary.
+I would like to take this opportunity to express my sincere gratitude to all the customers of APSTAR for their long-term support to the Group.
+At the same time, I would like to express my grateful gratitude to the directors and all of our staff for their unremitting efforts and contributions to the development of the Group.